 Another great way to see cities on a budget is to consider taking a walking tour.
-Many cities offer ‘free’ tours where you leave a tip (around 10 euro) at the end which are a good way to get your bearings when you first arrive and learn a little about the history as well.
+Many cities offer ‘free’ tours where you leave a tip (around 10 euro) at the end which is a good way to get your bearings when you first arrive and learn a little about the history as well.

 You might also want to consider doing the hop-on-hop-off tours in the larger cities.
 It’s a great way to get around and see the sites.
-You can often get just a one-day pass, or a pass that’s good for a few days so you can really make the most of it.
+You can often get just a one-day pass or a pass that’s good for a few days so you can really make the most of it.

 Food and Drink